 Coming to therapy, especially for the first time, can be a daunting experience.
-You may not know what to expect or how you are going to be received.
-Well, that’s how I feel writing this section about me!
+You may not know what to expect or how you are going to be received or what will be involved.
+But it is an important first step in changing your life or your relationship.

 For your therapy to work, a trusting and genuine relationship between us is essential.
 So as our sessions will focus on you, it feels only right that I first tell you a little about myself and how I work.
-I hope that this will help you to decide whether I am the right therapist for you.
+I hope that this will help you to decide whether you would like to contact me to explore further whether I am the right therapist for you.

 What I can do for you

-I will offer you time just for you, in a safe and confidential space, where you have the opportunity to think and talk about yourself and your concerns in a way that you often can’t do with family, friends or colleagues.
+During our sessions, you will have time just for you, in a safe and confidential space, where you have the opportunity to think and talk about yourself and your concerns in a way that you often can’t do with family, friends or colleagues.
+In our first session, we will complete a standardised questionnaire to assess your current level of anxiety and depression and assess any risk factors, and gain a general overview of what is concerning you, what you would like to achieve from therapy and your preferred style of working together.
+We will review this together regularly.

 Areas of experience

 I don’t like to label or categorise ‘issues’.
 Everyone experiences them in their unique way.
-But for ease of reference, I regularly work with people experiencing concerns with:
+I have experience of working with a wide range of issues, particularly anxiety, depression, bereavement, trauma, self-worth and relationships.

 - Suicidal ideation